Felix-Nyarko/Real-Estate-Market-Analysis/README.md

 # PRICING AND INVESTMENT STRATEGY
 ## 5. Identify the top 5 high-demand localities (lots of listings, high prices)
-Created a measure to count the total listings and for average price ``
+To identify localities that have high demand, I first created measures to count the total listings and for average price respectfully.
+``
 TotalListings = COUNTTROWS(HouseRentals)
 ``